Start-up insights: AminoAnalytica

 What was the inspiration behind starting your company?

-I took a deep dive into the into the world of protein modelling as part of my MEng project with Dr Stefano Angioletti-Uberti.
-This was new space for me, but I did have some prior experience in data-driven environments which was quite applicable.
+I took a deep dive into the world of protein modelling as part of my MEng project with Dr Stefano Angioletti-Uberti.
+This was a new space for me, but I did have some prior experience in data-driven environments, which was quite applicable.
 As soon as I started to see promising technical results from my project, I reached out to my housemate Adam Wu who graduated from the Department of Materials last year.

 Using his experience in business consulting, we assessed the market and made a few calculations to see if there was potential in the property prediction space.
 From there, we applied to the Imperial Venture Catalyst Challenge and got accepted onto the 2024 AI x Robotics track.